Tackling with the Rising Illicit Oil Trade in the Middle East

 Illegal oil trade is one of the rising phenomenon in the Middle East and some of the African countries.
 For Syria and Iraq the ongoing armed conflict but for Libya, the failure of state building process is the major factor.

 Regarding Syria and Iraq, very existence of ISIS and its terrorism aiming gain control and power over the region is a well-known fact.
 Its widespread or systematic attacks directed against any civilian populations, numerous atrocities, mass executions and extrajudicial killings are only one side of Janus, on the other side there is financing of terrorism.

-According to the india Misoprostol U.S. Intel Report, Islamic State radicals gain more than $3 million per day or $800 million a year, by selling oil at roughly half the official price on the black market, while also earning huge sums from human trafficking and extortion.
+According to the were to buy prednisone U.S. Intel Report, Islamic State radicals gain more than $3 million per day or $800 million a year, by selling oil at roughly half the official price on the black market, while also earning huge sums from human trafficking and extortion.
 The Islamic State group which seized huge terrorizes in Iraq and Syria, is now controlling eleven oil fields in both countries.

 “Oilfields and related infrastructure controlled by ISIL are generating income which support their recruitment efforts and strengthen their operational capability to organize and carry out terrorist attacks.”